 Members shall be notified by printed circulars setting out all positions for which an election is to be conducted by the Returning Officer.
 Such circulars to be posted in all work centres e.g. Depots, Sheds, Offices, Departments etc. where the Division members are employed.
 These circulars shall be displayed for at least three weeks prior to the closing of nominations.

 (3) If the number of nominations exceeds the number of vacancies, the Returning Officer shall arrange for a secret ballot to be held of all financial members within the relevant electorate.
-Such ballot shall be conducted by the Returning Officer over two days within the State of Victoria and over one day within other States within the ballot period specified in Rule 71 and the Returning Officer shall ensure that all members are advised of the time and place at which they may cast their votes.
+Such ballot shall be conducted by the Returning Officer over two days within the State of Victoria and over one day within other States within the ballot period specified in Rule 71 and the Returning Officer shall ensure that all members are advised of the time and place at which they may cast their votes by no later than the first Monday in September of an election year or the first day of the ballot being opened if the timetable is varied.

 The ballot of financial members of the Division shall be held on the same day/days.
 Where the ballot is held on one day the ballot must be held on the Thursday of the third full week in September.
 Where the ballot is held over two days the ballot must be held on the Wednesday and Thursday of the third full week of September The time(s) for polling shall be 7.00 a.m. to 4.30 p.m. on the day(s) of the ballot.
 Members shall be notified by printed circular of the time and date(s) of polling, circulars to be posted in all work centres.

 (4) Any member who satisfies the Returning Officer that he/she will be unable to vote personally on the day fixed for the ballot, shall be provided with a postal ballot and the provision and processing of such postal ballot shall be in accordance with paragraphs (x), (xiii), (xiv), (xv), (xvi), (xvii) and (xviii) of Rule 73.
+All such applications for a postal ballot shall be made to the Returning Officer by no later than the Friday of the first full week of September of an election year.
+Where the election timetable is varied, applications for a postal ballot shall be made no later than the first Friday of the full week after the ballot opens.

 (5) Except in the case of absent voting pursuant to the provisions of Sub-Rule 75(5), ballots covered by this Rule shall be in accordance with the following provisions:-